nghiant2710/docs/apalis-imx6-python/README-short.txt

-The Python buildpack image for Python apps for Apalis iMX6q.
+The Python buildpack image for Python apps for Apslis iMX6q.